The bigger the better (for cake)

 If you haven't logged into Landmark in a long while, you might want to within the next three weeks.
 Not only will you get the chance to see how far the game has come, but you will also have a a special Year 0 outfit waiting for you in your in-game mail.
 I can't say for sure whether said mail will disappear with its attachment, but there was a timer that says 29 days on the mail when I opened mine up.
 It might be worth just jumping in so you don't lose this special edition outfit.
 And hey, if you stay long enough to check things, out all the better, right?

 In a move that I can't praise enough, these outfits -- like all the other equipment so far in Landmark -- do not bind on equip.
 Ergo, you can trade or sell them to other players.
 This is especially handy if you end up with an outfit color you're not fond of.
-I sure hope this lack of BoP continues on through the rest of the game's development, not to mention EverQuest Next
+I sure hope this lack of BoP continues on through the rest of the game's development, not to mention EverQuest Next!

 Probably the best thing about the anniversary celebration in my humble opinion was the call to have players plop down their original alpha builds with an alpha tag so folks could tour them via the Gallery.
 Why would this be a big deal?
 For one, it shows newer players that everyone, even those super voxelmancers, started off with the same lack of skills.
 I think this is really encouraging; too often new players look at the elaborate builds of today and think, Holy mackerel (or sturgeon or trout), I could never do that!
 I mean, have you seen Elkay's Landmark Overland Express?
 It is so rich in detail, so real and lifelike that I expect that train to take me somewhere!
 His work, like so many creations in-game, is highly skilled and simply stunning.
 So I understand the concern that construction seem too daunting for the newer players.

 But the thing is, newer players can do great things like that -- given time and practice.
 Looking at alpha builds and comparing them to now shows what 12 months of progressive skill-building can do.
 In fact, players starting to build today actually have quite the leg-up on us old-timers when it comes to kicking off new builds.
 Thanks to the new starter templates, anyone can whip out shapes that used to take folks hours of trial and error and perfecting.
 Just making a smooth-angled prow was a feat that once took days upon days.